 Our primary objective was to study the species composition of antlions in Doñana National Park.
-Specifically, we aimed to identify which species are present in the park's most representative habitats and to explore the coexistence of antlion species that construct conical sand traps across different environments.
-By addressing these objectives, we sought to contribute to a deeper understanding of the ecological dynamics of antlion populations in this protected area.
+Specifically, we aimed to identify which species are present in the most representative habitats in the Park and to explore the coexistence of antlion species that construct conical sand traps across different environments.
+By addressing these objectives, we sought to contribute to a deeper understanding of the ecological dynamics of antlion populations in this protected area, particularly in terms of their species composition, habitat preferences, and patterns of coexistence.

 To achieve this, we employed an integrated approach, combining field and laboratory methodologies.
 Our methodology included deploying Malaise traps over two consecutive seasons, from April to August in 2023 and 2024.
-Additionally, we periodically used a butterfly net to collect imagos and manually gathered larvae from their characteristic conical traps in the field.
+Additionally, we periodically used a butterfly net to collect imagoes and manually gathered larvae from their characteristic conical traps in the field.
 The collected larvae were reared to the adult stage in laboratory conditions to confirm species identification.
 These methods allowed us to systematically document the antlion fauna and, for the first time, compile a detailed species list for Doñana National Park.
-This contributes significantly to the understanding of biodiversity in this globally important region.